SiegfriedEhret/sites/apps/ehretdotme/src/content/posts/ interview-taichi-nakashima-from-mercari.md

 ---
-title: 'Interview: Taichi Nakashima from Mercari'
+title: "Interview: Taichi Nakashima from Mercari"
 description: >-
   I was in Japan and took the time to meet Taichi Nakashima from Mercari.
 Let’s talk architecture with Kubernetes, Go, and microservices !